wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 6. WordProof Setup Wizard - Create a free Telos blockchain account.

 == Changelog ==
+= 2.3.3 =
+*Release date: November 20th, 2019*
+* Small fix for inserting the certificate link when a custom DOM selector is used

 = 2.3.2 =
 *Release date: November 15th, 2019*
 * Add option for additional whitelisted IP's for rare server setups